Search posts by category

 - California’s cost of living is hurting the middle class – Prop 6 will help on

 - Downtown paid parking proposal on tomorrow’s council meeting agenda on

 Today in the ASSEMBLYTODAY'S EVENTS CALENDAR Includes links to audio and video.

 Today in the SENATE

 RESEARCH A BILL in the LegislatureTo find out the status of a bill in either the Senate or the Assembly, CLICK HERE.

 Category Archives: FPPC

-As expected, the state’s campaign finance watchdog — the Fair Political Practices Commission (FPPC) — voted today to change its longstanding position on contribution limits and allow legislators and other candidates to give unlimited sums of money to help Democratic … Continue reading
+As expected, the state’s campaign finance watchdog — the Fair Political Practices Commission (FPPC) — voted today to change its longstanding position on contribution limits and allow Inflatable obstacle course for sale legislators and other candidates to give unlimited sums … Continue reading

 By Joel Fox | The Fair Political Practices Commission decision today about whether elected officials can exceed limits to help in a recall campaign became more urgent for Sen. Josh Newman when a Court of Appeal froze the new law … Continue reading

 A story by Patrick McGreevey in today’s Los Angeles Times reports that the state’s campaign watchdog agency — the Fair Political Practices Commission (FPPC) — is poised at its meeting tomorrow “to open the spigot for large political contributions that … Continue reading